Courses

 The Community Paramedic Program prepares EMS professionals to support patients beyond the emergency response setting through expanded assessment, care coordination, patient education, chronic disease support, and community-based health care services.
 This training helps paramedics work alongside health care partners to reduce unnecessary emergency department visits, improve follow-up care, and connect patients with appropriate resources.

-The TCCC course is the military counterpart to the PHTLS course.
+The TECC course is the civilian counterpart to the military TCCC course.
 It is designed for military medics, corpsmen, and pararescuemen who are preparing to deploy in support of combat operations.
 Casualty care on the battlefield must be the best possible combination of good medicine and good small-unit tactics.
+For more information about our TECC course, visit emtt.org.

 Questions?
 Call us at (912) 692-8911 or email rti@rescue1.com